 First of all, the whole 720p AMOLED affair was and still is surrounding this device.
 The 286ppi and PenTile OLED matrix are subpar for some while others prefer its vibrant colors.

 Some users claim that the fingerprint scanner isn’t working well when the Night light (Reading mode) is enabled.
-Others stated that it works slow and it takes more than usual to unlock the device.
+Others stated that it works slowly and it takes more than usual to unlock the device.

-- Disable Night light.
+- Disable the Night light.

 - Enroll multiple fingerprints for a single finger to improve readings and responsiveness.